More than 50% risk reduction of VAP with Bactiguard’s Technology

 The Bactiguard technology (Bactiguard Infection Protection) is based on a very thin noble metal alloy coating, firmly attached to the catheter surface.
 When in contact with fluids, the noble metals create a galvanic effect which reduces microbial adhesion.
 This means that less bacteria adhere to the catheter surface, which reduces the risk of biofilm formation leading to infection.

-Bactiguard’s coating is firmly attached to the tube, which makes the technology both safe and tissue friendly as opposed to traditional coating technologies, that often depend on the release of substances that kill the bacteria, e.g. higher concentrations of silver ions, chlorhexidine or antibiotics.
+The technology is safe to use, the coating is firmly attached to the tube and the amount of noble metals at the surface is very low and below all safety limits for each metal.
+There is no release of any toxic or pharmacological quantities, as opposed to traditional coating technologies that often depend on the release of substances that kill bacteria, e.g. high concentrations of silver ions, chlorhexidine or antibiotics.

-The product is well proven, more than 100,000 patients have been included in clinical trials and over 200 million products have been used without any reported side adverse events related to the coating.
+The technology is well proven, more than 100,000 patients have been included in clinical trials and over 200 million products have been used without any reported side adverse events related to the coating.

 The BIP ETT is used to secure an open airway during anesthesia or when intubation is necessary as part of standard medical care.
 It is inserted through the mouth or nose into the trachea and connected to a ventilator.

 Bactiguard’s endotracheal tube is available with or without subglottic secretion drainage; BIP ETT Evac and BIP ETT.
 The beveled tip, Murphy Eye and high volume-low pressure cuff are designed to minimize the risk of damages to the patients’ trachea and ensure safe usage.